nibious-llc/nmt-ees-sharp-outreach/README.md

 # Acknowledgements
 - US National Science Foundation, Frontiers in Earth Sciences, Grant #1925974
+- Support from the European Union Horizon Programme (#677898, MARCAN) was used to develop this website.

 # Authors
 - Owen Parkins, Department of Computer Science, New Mexico Institute of Mining and Technology